Quick & Easy Espresso Brownie Recipe for Ultimate Coffee Brownies

 My husband loves coffee and yet doesn’t like my brownies because they are too rich.
-If you’ve tried the brownie recipe I use from Green & Blacks, you’ll know why 😉 So I tried this recipe and it was perfect for him though I had to change the way it was made as the directions were slightly off.
+If you’ve tried the brownie recipe I use from Green & Blacks, you’ll know why 😉 So I tried this quick and easy recipe and it was perfect for him though I had to change the recipe and the directions and so really, had to create a new recipe.
+These espresso brownies are super easy to make and are quick if you use the cupcake method (they cook more quickly).
+There’s an amazing new coffee spread like chocolate spread only with coffee.
+That smeared on top of these brownie is crazy but perfect for a coffee lover.

 150 g butter